 Neural Networks consists of assimilating data in the way that the human brain processes information.
 In other words, our brain has millions of cells (neurons) that process external information and afterwards produce an output.
 Neural networks follow the same principle and can be used for data mining by turning raw data into relevant information.

 Pytorch is a Python package and a deep learning framework based on Torch library.
 It was initially developed by Facebook's AI Research Lab (FAIR), and it is a very well known tool in Data Science due to its deep neural networks feature.
 It allows users to perform the data mining steps to program an entire neural network: load data, preprocess data, define a model, train it, and evaluate.
 Plus, with a strong GPU acceleration, Torch enables a fast array computation.
-Recently, in September 2020, this library became available to R. The torch for R ecosystem includes torch, torchvision, torchaudio, and other extensions.
+Recently, in September 2020, this library became R. The torch for R ecosystem includes torch, torchvision, torchaudio, and other extensions.

 Similarly to PyTorch, TensorFlow is also a Python library open-source for machine learning, which Google Brain Team originally developed.
 It can be used to build deep learning models and has a high focus on deep neural networks.
 In addition to a flexible ecosystem of tools, TensorFlow also provides other libraries and has a widely popular community where developers can ask questions and share.
 Despite being a Python library, in 2017, TensorFlow introduced and R interface from RStudio to the TensorFlow API.